 This being said, another huge advantage of Axos Bank is that three out of their four business bank accounts are interest-bearing.
 If you’re looking for a business bank account that allows you to earn on your existing capital, then the Axos Business Interest Checking account is a worthwhile option.

 Finally, if you’d prefer a bank that can offer multiple business solutions on top of their bank accounts, Axos is worth considering as well.
 In addition to their four main business bank accounts, Axos also offers a Money Market account, business certificates of deposits, merchant services, commercial lending, and more.

 On the other hand, there are also downsides to choosing Axos as your bank that you’ll want to keep in mind as well.

 First, compared to many other online-based banks (as we’ll discuss below), most Axos accounts require a minimum opening deposit of some kind.
-Along these lines, all Axos Bank business accounts also have transaction limits—and fairly low ones at that—whereas many other online business bank accounts include an unlimited number of transactions for free.
+Along these lines, many Axos Bank business accounts also have transaction limits—and fairly low ones at that—whereas many other online business bank accounts include an unlimited number of transactions for free.

 Finally, there is the simple fact that Axos is an online-based bank—which means if you’d prefer a bank where you can visit a branch and work with advisors in person, you’ll want to explore more traditional options like the Chase or Bank of America business accounts.